dhmspector/ZeitSatTrack/README.md

 addSatellitesFromTLEData(tleString:String)
 ```

-Where the string is one or more stanzas in the [Two-Line Element format](https://en.wikipedia.org/wiki/Two-line_element_set), for example:
+Where the string is one or more stanzas in the [Two-Line Element format](https://en.wikipedia.org/wiki/Two-line_element_set); for example, the the following represents the ZARYA Module which is the center of the International Space Station (ISS):

 ```
 ISS (ZARYA)